 I was impressed.
 “You calculated all that just by glancing at them?”

 I decided to test her skills even further, “What am I thinking about right now?”

-She went back to reading the bounty info cards and said, “I’m not offended.”
+“No.” She went back to reading the bounty info cards and added, “You’re just gullible.”

 © Copyright 2016 Anon Amous.
 All rights reserved.

 Paste the link to picture in the entry below:

 Paste the link to Youtube video in the following entry:

 Cannot annotate a non-flat selection.
 Make sure your selection starts and ends within the same node.

 An annotation cannot contain another annotation.